Mark1-15/project2-yourweather/README.md

 As you may be able to see with different code commits, I used a different API at the start of the project compared to the finished product.
 I switched weather API’s after starting the project as I realised that the first API’s results wasn’t tailored to the user and project needs.
 Therefore, I set up another account for another API and then implemented this into the finished product.
 This took a lot of time out of my schedule having to start again and familiarise myself with a new API but with the finished product working the way it is the switch was necessary and worth it.

 Nearing the end of the project, when I had a few functions of JavaScript code left to write, I decided that I wanted to use Jest to test this code, to replicate working on this project as within a real world testing driven development environment.
 I tried searching the web on guides how to install Jest and use it on Visual Studio Code, and after a few failed attempts with different guides followed I decided to consult with a Tutor at code institute who supplied me with their guide.
 I followed this guide and was still having trouble, after a few hours of debugging and a PC restart we managed to install the npm and Jest which I was then able to use to test snippets of my code.
+Unfortunately, a bug may still be in the console at the time of submission with "module as undefines", this was used for testing with Jest and is theerfore no issue for this project.

 Furthermore, towards the end of my project I had trouble when writing up the final few code snippets in JavaScript.
 Getting the optional checkboxes to function (no pun intended) correctly was a real challenge.
 Thankfully the tutors at code institute proved most helpful, following their guidance, I changed the searchButton click event listener to an async await function.
 This allowed me to get (again, no pun intended) the API data and store it in a global scope, meaning I could call on it anywhere in the code when needed.
 This allowed me to start coding up these checkboxes correctly.
 After a long time and several failed attempts, I finally got the 3 optional checkboxes working by using an "else if" chain in the code, narrowing down the checkbox combinations 1 by 1 until they were all working properly with logical operators.